Cooking Gorgeous

 For Doner Kebab

-labelled picture of ingredients for Turkish doner kebab recipe
+Labelled ingredients for the doner kebab meat.

 Ingredients for Tomato Sauce

-labelled picture of ingredients for iskender kebab sauce
+Labelled ingredients for iskender kebab sauce.

 • Butter - It gives that signature richness to Iskender Kebap.